js-temporal/temporal-polyfill/README.md

 ## Polyfill for [TC39 Proposal: Temporal](https://github.com/tc39/proposal-temporal)

-This polyfill is maintained by the champions of the [Temporal proposal](https://github.com/tc39/proposal-temporal) and is intended be ready for production use by the time the Temporal proposal reaches Stage 4.
+This polyfill was kicked off by some of the champions of the [Temporal proposal](https://github.com/tc39/proposal-temporal).
+The goal is to be ready for production use when the Temporal proposal reaches Stage 4, although like with all OSS work progress is dependent on contributors.
+We're eagerly welcoming to contributors who want to help build and maintain this polyfill.
+PRs are always welcome!

+Note that this polyfill is not affiliated with TC39.
+Links to other polyfills can be found [here](https://github.com/tc39/proposal-temporal/tree/main/#polyfill).

-This polyfill is compatible with Node.js 12 or later.
+This polyfill is compatible with Node.js 14 or later.

 ## Roadmap

 * [x] Fork non-production polyfill from [tc39/proposal-temporal repo](https://github.com/tc39/proposal-temporal/tree/main/polyfill)
 * [x] Release initial pre-alpha to NPM at [@js-temporal/polyfill](https://www.npmjs.com/package/@js-temporal/polyfill)
-* [ ] Sync up the code in this repo with the handful of polyfill changes that have recently been made in the [tc39/proposal-temporal](https://github.com/tc39/proposal-temporal) repo
+* [ ] Sync the code in this repo with the handful of polyfill changes that have recently been made in the [tc39/proposal-temporal](https://github.com/tc39/proposal-temporal) repo
 * [ ] Release alpha version to NPM
 * [ ] Deprecate all other earlier Temporal polyfills
 * [ ] Convert to TypeScript for better maintainability
 * [ ] (Maybe) Optimize performance of slow operations, notably non-ISO calendar calculations
+* [ ] Release production version to NPM

 ## Bug Reports and Feedback